-Here's a message from your eye doctor: Please, please lay off of the eyelash extensions in 2019.
+Here's a message from your eye doctor: Please, please lay off of the eyelash extensions.
 Sorry, don't hate the messenger.
 Of all the lash enhancement options — glue-on lash strips, magnetic lashes, eyelash extensions, and growth solutions like Rapidlash — the optometrists we spoke to were adamant about one thing: eyelash extensions should be your last option.

 Even though the lashes that add length and volume for weeks are super convenient, they could actually be causing more harm than you think.
 "I’ve seen quite a few patients who have developed allergic lid reactions, infections, styes, and dry eyes as a result of the glue used during eyelash extensions," Jennifer Tsai, OD, a New York-based optometrist who specialises in eye health and vision care, tells Refinery29.
 The American Academy of Ophthalmology also reported on the risks of eyelash extensions in 2018, including the potential for permanent damage to the eyelash follicle, trauma to the eyelid, and allergic reactions.